aklivity/zilla-docs/src/reference/config/bindings/http-kafka/.partials/options.md

 > `object`

-HTTP request header used to specify the idempotency key when adapting `http` request-response streams to `kafka` topic streams.
+HTTP request header used to specify the idempotency key.

 #### idempotency.header\*